aleUX/Jquery-Media-Comments/README.md

 Why?

-Good question, this is more of a proof of concept, although a similar end result is obtained using Response.js, this takes a slightly different approach in that it adds media query capability to conventional html comments,
+Good question, this is more of a proof of concept, although a similar end result is obtained using Response.js, this takes a slightly different approach in that it adds media query capability to conventional html comments, this allows for no critical elements to be injected into the dom only when required, assets of the elements also do not get loaded until the Media Query is satified and the element is inserted into the dom.

 ##Instalation